 San Antonio Spurs

-LeBron James scored 33 points while playing with the aggression and ferocity that everyone expects of the four-time MVP, leading the Miami Heat to a 109-93 victory over the San Antonio Spurs on Thursday night in Game 4 of the NBA Finals.
+LeBron James had 37 points and 12 rebounds and the Miami Heat repeated as champions with a 95-88 victory over the San Antonio Spurs in Game 7 of the NBA Finals on Thursday night.

 Experience or youth?
 It’s often the difference between winning and losing in sports and Game 7 will feature plenty of both for the San Antonio Spurs and the Miami Heat.

 And then there was one.
 One game to decide the value of a year’s worth of work trying to become NBA champion.
 For one team, it’s one last shot at glory as the window is nearly closed on a historic run and for the other, immortality winning back-to-back championships.

 The truly memorable teams won the hard way, and that will be the case for the one celebrating at center court this time.

 There are moments every once in a while that remind you why you sit in front of a television and watch all those games, and Tuesday night was one of them.

 Nobody wants to be remembered for choking?
 Just ask Bill Buckner.

 Ray Allen hit a 3-pointer with 5.2 seconds to play to force overtime and the Miami Heat staved off elimination with a 103-100 victory over the San Antonio Spurs in Game 6 of the NBA Finals on Tuesday night.